plamen5rov/presidents-quiz-gemini-cli/PROJECT_LOG.md

 - **Fonts:**
   - `Lora`: Main application font.
   - `Pirata One`: Thematic font for the Hall of Fame.
+  - `Orbitron`: Bold, modern font for the main title.
 - **Libraries:**
   - `canvas-confetti`: For the celebration effect on correct answers.